-That act provides important protection by assuring that before digging, workers know the location of gas, electric and other lines.
+The One Call Law provides important protection by assuring that before digging, workers know the location of gas, electric and other utility lines and facilities.
 When excavators or utility owners violate the law, they risk the safety of workers and the community.
 The consequences can be deadly.

 Always remember to call before you dig.
 Call 1-800-DIG RITE (1-800-344-7483).
 Or just call 811.
 You can also make a locate request online.